ToontjeM/oracle-migration-demo/doc/guide.md

 1. Log into the EDB [Migration Portal](https://migration.enterprisedb.com).
 2. Download the EDB DDL Extractor.
 A direct link to the DDL Extractor cannot be provided at this time.
-3. Copy the DDL Extractor to the **edbdemo** container:
+3. Copy the DDL Extractor to the `docker/` subdirectory, which is mounted at `/mnt` within the **edbdemo** container.
-   `cp docker cp edb_ddl_extractor.sql edbdemo:/root`
-4. Run the EDB DDL Extractor:
-   1. Open a command line terminal, starting at the top of the *oracle-migration-demo* directory.
-   2. Execute the EDB DDL Extractor script by running the supplied helper
+4. Run the EDB DDL Extractor using the provided help script:
-      script: `docker/extract-ddl`
+   `docker/extract-ddl`
-   3. Press `RETURN` at the first prompt to continue:
+   1. Press `RETURN` at the first prompt to continue:
       `Press RETURN to continue ...`
-   4. Enter `HR` to only extract the `HR` database (multiple databases are
+   2. Enter `HR` to only extract the `HR` database (multiple databases are
       installed:
       `Enter a comma-separated list of schemas, max up to 240 characters (Default all schemas): HR`
-   5. Press `RETURN` at next prompt to use the current location:
+   3. Enter `/mnt/` (trailing slash is required) and press `RETURN` at next prompt so that the resulting DDL file will in the `docker/` directory:
       `Location for output file (Default current location) : `
-   6. Enter `yes` at next prompt to extract any objects from other schemas:
+   4. Enter `yes` at next prompt to extract any objects from other schemas:
       `Extract dependent object from other schemas?(yes/no) (Default no / Ignored for all schemas option):yes`
-5. Copy the extracted DDL out of the container.
-   1. Near the end of the DDL Extractor out will be a message with the
-      filename: `We have stored DDL(s) for Schema(s)  HR to _gen_hr_ddls_211111213244.sql.`
+5. Note the name of the resulting DDL file.
+Near the end of the DDL Extractor out will be a message with the filename: `We have stored DDL(s) for Schema(s)  HR to _gen_hr_ddls_211111213244.sql.`
-   2. Run: `docker cp edbdemo:/root/_gen_hr_ddls_211111213244.sql .`
 6. Back in the Migration Portal, create a new project
    1. Enter a new project name.
    2. The Oracle version used in this kit is 18c.
-   3. The DDL file to choose is the one just copied from the container:
+   3. The DDL file to choose is the one just created from the container:
       `_gen_hr_ddls_211111213244.sql`
    4. Click **Create & assess**.
 7. Demonstrate how to correct the reported errors.